MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 - `rule1` - The default routing rule that's associated with *appGatewayHttpListener*.

 > [!NOTE]
-> This example sets up simple access to the JBoss EAP servers with HTTP.
+> This example sets up simple access to the Red Hat JBoss EAP servers with HTTP.
 If you want secure access, configure SSL/TLS termination by follow the instructions in [End to end TLS with Application Gateway](/azure/application-gateway/ssl-overview).

 > This example exposes the host controllers at port 8080, we will deploy a sample application with database connection to the cluster in later steps.

 ## Connect Azure Database for PostgreSQL

-This section shows you how to create a PostgreSQL instance on Azure and configure a connection to PostgreSQL on your JBoss EAP cluster.
+This section shows you how to create a PostgreSQL instance on Azure and configure a connection to PostgreSQL on your Red Hat JBoss EAP cluster.

 ### Create an Azure Database for PostgreSQL instance